smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 Comments can be a great way to learn new code and document unintuitive behaviour.
 Good comments succinctly explain why code was done a certain way and are kept up to date.
-Bad comments repeat exactly what is happening in the code.
-Sometimes comments can be abused and it would be better to update the code or write tests instead.

 This week I have found myself adding more comments to code than ever before.
 I think this is partially due to the code I am in as I try to understand it and